Building sustainable communities

 Stephan Gehrels, Dip Perm Des.
 Permaculture tutor and designer specialising in school and community growing projects.
 Eco schools project manager.

-Tracy Hind, Permaculture tutor and OCN Assessor.
+Tracy Hind, Permaculture tutor.
 Interests include working in groups and community development.

 Mischa Hewitt, Eco buildings courses tutor, director of Low Carbon Trust, project manager Earthship Brighton project and sustainability consultant.